toshiki670/stream_capture/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/stream_capture.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/stream_capture/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on [GitHub](https://github.com/toshiki670/stream_capture).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/toshiki670/stream_capture/blob/master/CODE_OF_CONDUCT.md).

 ## License